pantheon-systems/documentation/source/content/managed-updates.md

 - Module / plugin updates
 - Visual Regression Testing (**VRT**)

-To make Managed Updates available to customers of all sizes and with all needs, Pantheon offers several versions of Managed Updates, including Lite, Premium and Portfolio Upstreams.
+To make Managed Updates available to customers of all sizes and needs, Pantheon offers three versions: Lite, Premium, and Portfolio Upstreams.

 ### Lite

-This service is for standard sites on Pantheon, and offers basic CMS and plugin updates (with visual regression testing) on a customizable schedule.
+Managed Updates Lite is for standard sites on Pantheon, and offers basic CMS and plugin updates (with visual regression testing) on a customizable schedule.
 It's for WordPress or Drupal 7 sites that use the standard [Pantheon WebOps workflow](pantheon-workflow), or Drupal 8 sites using a Composer-build workflow without continous integration processes.(see below for details).

 ### Premium

 This more specialized service can handle sites with custom workflows, testing, and CI processes.
 It also offers personalized update issue remediation, and email notifications when updates are scheduled.

 - Patched code
-- Standalone Sites
+- Standalone sites

 ### Portfolio Upstreams

-Provide managed updates to all your client sites using your [Custom Upstreams](/custom-upstream).
-Currently supports Drupal 7 and WordPress
+Managed Updates for Portfolio Upstreams provides managed updates to all your client sites using your [Custom Upstreams](/custom-upstream).

 - Uses Pantheon’s update workflow
   - Codebase changes are pushed to client's remote repo and then applied to each of the sites
-  - Build step does not reply on 3rd party sources
+  - Build step does not rely on 3rd party sources
   - No other special deployment instructions
-- Requires Drupal 7 or WordPress 5.4 or above.
+- Currently supports Drupal 7 or WordPress 5.4 or above.

 ## Product Comparison Table